The Big Five

 Note: while its white fruits were once considered unique in the genus and diagnostic for the species, whitish or greenish-white fruits are now known to occur on two apparently undescribed myrmecodias from the Philippines and western Papua Province, Indonesia.

-There are recent reports of this species occuring further north and west of previously documented localities on the Cape York Peninsula that may prove to be a distinct, overlooked ecotype.
+There are recent reports of this species occurring further north and west of previously documented localities on the Cape York Peninsula that may prove to be a distinct, overlooked ecotype.

 Myrmecodia platytyrea (incl. both subspecies)